dfiallo35/dfiallo35/README.md

 # Hi there 👋

-I am a computer science graduate from the University of Havana with experience as a backend developer at General Software Inc. and as a freelance full-stack developer.
-I specialize in web application development using FastAPI and Frappe, and possess strong skills in cloud services and infrastructure as code.
-My research includes work on time series prediction using advanced machine learning techniques.
-Proficient in Python, JavaScript, TypeScript, and C#, I also have expertise in data science, AI, and computer architecture.
-I am dedicated to leveraging technology to drive innovation and address complex problems.
+I am a Computer Science graduate from the University of Havana with a strong background in Backend and FullStack Development.
+With experience as a Backend Developer at Avangenio and as a freelance FullStack Developer, I specialize in building high-performance, scalable web applications using FastAPI, .NET Core, and React.

+Beyond development, I have deep expertise in AWS services and infrastructure as code with Terraform, allowing me to architect and deploy robust cloud-based solutions efficiently.
+I am proficient in Python, JavaScript, TypeScript, and C#, bringing a versatile and comprehensive skill set to modern software development.

 ## GitHub stats: